nizam-sde/sheryians-coding-school/30-09-2025/30-09-2025-Mastering-CSS.md

 * Sticky Position
     * `  behaves like relative position once cross the viewport normal area start behaving like fixed `
-    * if sticky used in sub container then after the sub container ends along with container sticky element also be scrolled up.
+    * if sticky used in sub container then after the sub container ends along with container sticky element will also be scrolled up.